 Summer College requires that students and their parent or guardian agree to abide by the Summer College House Rules and the Summer College Academic Code of Conduct prior to arriving on campus.

 Cornell is a pluralistic community, and we are committed to equality of educational opportunity.
 We expect you, as a member of the Summer College community, to behave in a responsible manner on and off campus and to be courteous and respectful to your fellow students and to members of the faculty and staff.
 We offer you a learning-living situation that approximates, in most respects, what you will face as an entering freshman.
-However, there are some differences for high school students at Cornell.
+However, there are important differences for high school students at Cornell.

 We strongly suggest that students and parents spend time discussing why a program like ours needs rules of conduct and why students must conform to them, even though some rules may differ from customs at home.
 Students should consider them carefully and be willing to comply.